nextunit-io/go-pdf2X/README.md

 ## Preconditions

 For this library it is necessary that `pdftotext` is installed in the version above `24.11.x - 25.x.x`.
-With homebrew it is possible to install it via `brew install poppler` [https://formulae.brew.sh/formula/poppler](Homebrew Poppler).
+With homebrew it is possible to install it via `brew install poppler` [Homebrew Poppler](https://formulae.brew.sh/formula/poppler).

 ## Usage